ashvernon/best-time-to-mars/README.md

 # 🚀 Best Time to Travel to Mars

-This project visualizes **annual optimal launch windows** from Earth to Mars using planetary ephemeris data and Hohmann transfer orbit estimations.
+This project visualises **annual optimal launch windows** from Earth to Mars using planetary ephemeris data and Hohmann transfer orbit estimations.
 It provides a scientific and interactive tool to determine the best years and durations for interplanetary missions from 2025 to 2045.

 ![Launch Windows](launch_windows.png)
 *Annual Closest Earth→Mars Distances*